 - PME <100 employés, infrastructure simple (cloud SaaS uniquement)

-- Modern EDR is sufficient (Defender for Endpoint, CrowdStrike)
+- A modern EDR solution is sufficient (Defender for Endpoint, CrowdStrike)

-- Basic centralized logs OK (Azure Monitor, CloudWatch)
+- Basic centralized logs are sufficient (Azure Monitor, CloudWatch)

 You NEED SIEM if: